bardh-serreqi-pm/polymath-task-final/docs/ARCHITECTURE.md

 | **Control** | Less control over runtime | More control |
 | **Best For** | Variable traffic, cost-sensitive | Predictable traffic, need for control |

-**Decision**: Serverless chosen for cost efficiency, automatic scaling, and reduced operational complexity, which aligns with the project's requirements for a multi-tier web application with variable traffic patterns.
+**Decision**: Serverless chosen for cost efficiency, automatic scaling, and reduced operational complexity, which aligns with the project's requirements, as this is a simple habit tracking app, which is projected to have spaced out requests.

 ---